tychonievich/graphics/md/text/minimal-webgl.md

 in order to successfully view your WebGL program on your computer.
 :::

-## Javascript
+## JavaScript

 ### Code structure

-Javascript may begin running before your webpage is fully loaded.
+JavaScript may begin running before your webpage is fully loaded.
 In particular, that means that the `canvas` element might not yet exist, and thus that we might not be able to do any WebGL processing up front.